En bref

 Course Component: Lecture

-CVG 5112 Computational Hydrodynamics (3 units)
+CVG 5112 Numerical modelling in water resources (3 units)

 Finite volume methods for advection, diffusion and shallow water equations using structured and unstructured grids, finite volume methods for incompressible Navier-Stokes equations (SIMPLE, SIMPLEC, PISO), error analysis: numerical diffusion and dispersion, truncation errors and Fourier analysis, introduction to turbulence modeling, introduction to methods for tracking free surfaces and moving beds, introduction to other methods in hydrodynamics: finite element, finite difference, Chebyshev and Fourier spectra, semi Lagrangian and vortex methods inhydrodynamics.
 This course is equivalent to CIVJ 5502 at Carleton University.